nairbdryb/WarframeTrader/README.md

 # WarframeTrader
-Automate your warframe trades
+Automate your Warframe Trading Chat.

-if you want to edit the code yourself download the ahk file, if you just want to run it download the exe file Ctrl + Alt + t starts the program hold Ctrl + Alt + Esc to end the program
+This script will send a pre-defined message every 120 seconds (which is the limit for the warframe trade chat at the time of writing).
+To run this script the exe file is all that is required.

+To start the program press Ctrl + Alt + t.
+Hold Ctrl + Alt + Esc for a couple seconds to end the program.